ptchiangchloe/Algorithm/README.md

 Then we conduct our main algorithm, define the lengths of two input strings, then we will use two pointers to navigate the substrings for making comparison in the is_anagram helper function.

-In the main operation, the time complexity is O(n) since we need find all the substring combinations in the string S, the space complexity is O(n).

-The time efficiency is O(n) and the space efficiency is O(1).
+The time efficiency is O(nlog(t)) since the operation involves sorting and the space efficiency is O(len(t)) for storing the sorting lists.

 ## 2. The longest palindromic substring (Monacher Algorithm)